planetarium/UniLibplanet/docs/basic_node.md

     Rename `SampleScene` to `Game`.
   - Double click on the `Game` scene to activate it.
 Once activated, `Game` should show inside the **Hierarchy** panel.
+- Change the background color:
+  - Select `Main Camera` and inside the **Inspector** panel, change the background color to something lighter as texts will be in black.
 - Create a new canvas:
   - Right click on `Game` inside the **Hierarchy** panel and select `GameObject` → `UI` → `Canvas`.